-We are relying on secondary collection from practices and DHBs, which we believe is appropriate due to the following exclusions to Principle 2:
+We are relying on secondary collection from practices and DHBs, which we believe is appropriate due to the following exclusions to principle 2.

-- Getting the data from practices and DHBs will not prejudice the individual's interests. - The information will not be used in any way that identifies the individual concerned. - Collecting this information from practices and DHBs will protect public revenue and enable practice, PHO and DHB staff to spend less time collecting and providing the data to the Commission. - Collecting this information from the individuals concerned is not practicable.
+- Getting the data from practices and DHBs will not prejudice the individual's interests. - The information will not be used in any way that identifies the individual concerned. - Collecting this information from practices and DHBs will protect public revenue and enable practice, PHO and DHB staff to spend less time collecting the data and providing it to the Commission. - Collecting this information from the individuals concerned is not practicable.